Friday, March 7, 2014

 In a small saucepan, combine the remaining 1 cup of milk, sugar and salt.
 Set over medium heat until sugar just dissolved.
 Remove from the heat and whisk in the softened gelatin, instant espresso powder, and vanilla extract.

-In a large mixing bowl, place the remaining 2 cups of cream in it.
+In a large mixing bowl, place the heavy cream in it.
 Set a strainer over the bowl and pass the coffee mixture into the mixing bowl.

 Arrange 10 espresso cups or 10 (4-ounce) ramekins on a tray and evenly divide the mixture between the espresso cups.
 Cover the cups with plastic wrap and refrigerate for at least 5 hours or preferably, overnight.